vyos/vyos-build/README.md

 VyOS toplevel build
 ===================

-# WARNING
+# Important!

-This repository is for building the VyOS version that is to become 1.2.0 and that is currently in beta testing.
+This repository is for building the VyOS version 1.2.0 and above.
-For 1.1.x, use the build-iso repository.
+For VyOS 1.1.x, use the build-iso repository.

 # What is VyOS